AdaptOR2021/AdaptOR2021.github.io/_pages/submissiondetails.md

 permalink: /submissiondetails/
 title: "Submission details"
 layout: home
+summary: "Information about the submission and the evaluation"
 ---
 ## Submission
 For the purpose of result verification and to encourage reproducibility and transparency, all entries must submit the following: